Best Medicare Advantage Plans in Washington (2026)

 How Much Does Medicare Advantage Cost in Washington?

-In Washington state, Medicare Advantage costs depend heavily on your plan choice.
+Washington Medicare Advantage costs vary by plan type.
 HMO plans offer the most affordable premiums with a $0 median and $37 average monthly cost, though they carry $5,725 average out-of-pocket maximums.
 HMO-POS plans cost slightly less at $27 monthly average with better $5,418 MOOP limits.
-PPO plans top the expense chart at $32 median and $56 average monthly premiums, plus $6,851 average out-of-pocket maximums that nearly double HMO amounts—but you'll get unrestricted specialist access and out-of-network provider flexibility.
+PPO plans top the expense chart at $32 median and $56 average monthly premiums, plus $6,851 average out-of-pocket maximums that nearly double HMO amounts, though PPO plans let you see any specialist or out-of-network provider without a referral.

 HMO$0$37$5,725